JaxionProject/jaxion/docs/pages/tutorial1.rst

 If nothing is specified, the default values will be used.
 The default values can be found on the :doc:`Parameters <parameters>` page.

-Let's look at the parameters for this example:
+Let's look at the parameters for the example problem in this tutorial:

 .. code-block:: python